ssatguru/Vishva.java/README.md

 2. move your avatar using the "w a s d" keys.
 To run press shift and "w".
 Right click and drag mouse to look around.
 Click the "Vincent" or "Joan" button to swtich between male , female avatar.

 For demo see [http://ssatguru.appspot.com/babylonjs/Vishva/webapp/index.html](http://ssatguru.appspot.com/babylonjs/Vishva/webapp/index.html)

+Note: The above demo is a newer much enhanced version, the source code for which hasn't been uploaded yet.
+I will have it up soon though.